 Launch Checklist

 You’ll need the following decisions and configurations in place to launch your WeSpire giving program.
-Work with your CSM if you have questions or need guidance.
+Work with your contact at WeSpire if you have questions or need guidance.
+You can email them at [email protected].

 Giving Eligibility